charlesmcchan/langgraph-graphiti/README.md

 uv run chainlit run main.py
 ```

-The application will open in your browser with a simple chat interface.
+The application will open in your browser with a chat interface that maintains memory across sessions.